JuliaGeometry/GeometryBasics.jl/docs/src/metadata.md

 MetaT{Point{2,Int64},(:city,),Tuple{String}}([1, 2], (city = "Mumbai",))
 ```

-For a tabular representation, an iterable of `MetaT` types can be passed on to a `metatable` method.
+For a tabular representation, an iterable of `MetaT` types can be passed on to a `meta_table` method.

 ### Syntax